wilddeer/blog/posts/en/2013-11-11 – JS sliders and the Tab key/index.md

   changeActiveSlide(i);
 };

-// Now use the function bound to `onfocusin` in a regular `addEventListener` if (slide.addEventListener) {
+// Now use the function bound to `onfocusin` in
+// a regular `addEventListener` if (slide.addEventListener) {
-  slide.addEventListener('focus', slide.onfocusin, true); // `true` turns on the capturing
+  // `true` turns on the capturing slide.addEventListener('focus', slide.onfocusin, true);
 }
 ```